Peter Hu, MD

 After ASSET training, all components of IPS increased and time shortened for each of the three artery exposures.
 Procedure steps performed correctly increased by 57%, anatomic knowledge increased 43% and skin incision passage of a vessel loop twice around the correct vessel decreased by a mean of 2.5 minutes.
 An overall vascular trauma readiness index, a comprehensive IPS score for three procedures increased 28 % with ASSET Training, IPS is a benchmark for competence in extremity vascular control.

 Thirty-eight of these same forty residents were evaluated before and within 4 weeks of the ASSET, training completed evaluations 12- 18 months later.
 Overall resident cohort performance improved (p <0.001) after ASSET regardless of clinical year of training.
 Comparing post- to pre-training, residents demonstrated increased anatomy knowledge, and correct procedural steps, decreased errors from 60% to 19%, and reduced time to complete vascular procedures.
-For 21 of 40 residents, correct procedural steps plotted against anatomy knowledge (the two IPS components most improved with training) show resident’s performance was within one nearest-neighbor classifier of experts after ASSET training.
+For 21 of 40 residents, correct procedural steps plotted against anatomy knowledge (the two IPS components most improved with training) show residents' performance was within one nearest-neighbor classifier of experts after ASSET training.
 Five residents showed no improvement with training.
 Experts were significantly (p <0.05) better performers compared to trained residents.
 Critical errors that might lead to patient death were predicted by pre-training decile of IPS < 0.5.
 At follow-up, the frequency of critical errors was no different from the experts.
 Performance varied nearly 100% among residents for core trauma competency procedures.
 Interval experience, rather than time since training, impacted skill up to 18 months later.
 Sixty percent of experts and residents failed to decompress or confirm entry into all fasciotomy compartments.

-Residents, practicing and expert surgeons were evaluated mean 14months (38 residents), 30 months (35 practicing surgeons) and 46 months (10 experts) after ASSET training.
+Residents, practicing and expert surgeons were evaluated mean 14 months (38 residents), 30 months (35 practicing surgeons) and 46 months (10 experts) after ASSET training.
 Practicing surgeons had lower IPS and component scores than residents and experts and made more critical errors than residents or experts.

-Cluster analysis (Figure 8) of anatomy vs procedural steps identified tertiles of performance and wide variance (32.5 % practicing surgeons, 26.5%residenst, and 13% experts).
+Cluster analysis (Figure 8) of anatomy vs procedural steps identified tertiles of performance and wide variance (32.5 % practicing surgeons, 26.5% residents, and 13% experts).
 Vascular control duration > 20 minutes (n=21) and failure to decompress lower extremity fasciotomy were correlated with incorrect landmarks and skin incision placement.
 Practicing surgeons with low trauma skills experience since training had a lower individual procedure and component scores and more errors compared with experts and residents.
 Surgeons, including experts with low interval experience performing trauma procedures, may benefit from refreshing of correct landmark and skin incision placement identification.

 Figure 9: Cluster Analysis of correct procedural anatomy skills and technical steps by resident (red), practicing surgeons (blue) and expert surgeons (green).
 One standard deviation (SD) of each nearest neighbor around their centroid is shown by colored circles.
 (J Am Coll Surg 2018.
 In Press)